-Experience and expertise: Mr Dewhurst has spent 40 years in the investment banking and asset management industries, covering Australia, Asia, Europe and the United States of America.
+MR RON DEWHURST NON-EXECUTIVE CHAIRMAN EXPERIENCE AND Mr Dewhurst has spent 40 years in the investment banking and EXPERTISE asset management industries, covering Australia, Asia, Europe and the United States of America.
 He was formerly Head of Americas for J P Morgan Asset Management and Senior Executive Vice President and Head of Global Investment Managers for Legg Mason Inc. based in the United States, before returning to live in Melbourne in 2014.

-Other current directorships: Sprott Inc (TSX/NYSE: SII) since 2017

-Former directorships (last 3 years): Onevue Holdings Limited (ASX: OVH), from 2016 to 2020

-Special responsibilities: Member of the Audit Committee

-Member of the Remuneration Committee

-Interest in shares: 19,808,510 Interest in options: 2,000,000 disruptive brands and businesses worldwide.
+Other current directorships Sprott Inc (TSX/NYSE: SII) since 2017 Former directorships Onevue Holdings Limited (ASX: OVH), from 2016 to 2020 (last 3 years) Special responsibilities Member of the Audit Committee Member of the Remuneration Committee Interest in shares 19,808,510 Interest in options 2,000,000

+MR BRENT SCRIMSHAW NON-EXECUTIVE DIRECTOR EXPERIENCE AND EXPERTISE Mr Scrimshaw brings a unique understanding of the requirements of building disruptive brands and businesses worldwide.
 During a 19-year career with Nike Inc. where he held the position of Vice President and Chief Executive of Western Europe amongst other leadership roles and was a member of the global corporate leadership team where he was responsible for many of Nike's major growth and brand strategies worldwide.
-He is now the CEO and Executive Director of Enero Group Limited (ASX: EGG) and is also a non-executive director of Kathmandu
+He is now the CEO and Executive Director of Enero Group Limited (ASX: EGG) and is also a non-executive director of Kathmandu Holdings Limited (ASX/NZX: KMD).
+Other current directorships Kathmandu Holdings Limited (ASX/NZX: KMD), since 2018 Enero Group Limited (ASX: EGG) since 2020 Former directorships (last 3 years) Catapult Sports Ltd (ASX: CAT), from 2014 to 2020 Special responsibilities Chair of the Remuneration Committee Interest in shares 108,918 Interest in options 2,000,000